 But said jabbing is also incredibly smug and not entirely earned, either.
 Instead, it’s the kind of mean posturing that comes naturally for DC and its filmmakers.
 While Gunn’s script is better than what it’s replacing, that doesn’t mean it’s the tight and smart package it thinks it is.
-If anything, THE SUICIDE SQUAD suffers from a significant case of bloat and clunkiness, especially when compared to Gunn’s far better work on THE GUARDIANS OF THE GALAXY.
+If anything, The Suicide Squad suffers from a significant case of bloat and clunkiness, especially when compared to Gunn’s far better work on Guardians of the Galaxy.

 Most notable of said bloat is the constant and unnecessary flash backward and forwards.
 While the entire opening number utilizes this break from expectations beautifully, the fifth time around, it feels jarring.
 A major piece of the climax turns underwhelming because of this, and it’s like Gunn can’t rely on the strength of his characters alone for some reason.

-Which is odd, as they are some of the best-written and performed anti-heroes in the DC lineup.
+This is odd, as they are some of the best-written and performed anti-heroes in the DC lineup.
 Idris Elba hasn’t been this animated in years, relishing his part as the surly and taciturn Bloodsport.
-John Cena strikes the perfect combination of menace and absurdity as Peacemaker and David Dastmalchian lends a jittery warmth to the ludicrous Polka-Dot Man.
+John Cena strikes the perfect combination of menace and absurdity as Peacemaker, while David Dastmalchian brings a jittery warmth to the ludicrous Polka-Dot Man.

-Strangely, all this makes THE SUICIDE SQUAD a better film, believe it or not.
-Because unlike it’s predecessors, (which are either overwrought or downright repellent), it is an interesting swing at the bat.
-Gunn’s script, while never as clever as it believes itself to be, is rarely dull, and at least it leaves you thinking.
-They might not all be thoughts it probably wants you to have, but there’s no denying that SQUAD represents a step in a better direction.
+Unlike its predecessors, (which are either overwrought or downright repellent), it is an interesting swing at the bat.
+Gunn’s script, while never as clever as it believes itself to be, is rarely dull.
+It might not linger in the mind the way it wants to, but there’s no denying that The Suicide Squad represents a step in a better direction.